mwarning/KadNode/README.md

 	The lookup is performed on the current search results.

   * `announce` <id> [<port>]
-    Announce that this instance can satisfy the identifier id.
+    Announce that this instance is associated with identifier.
+    The announcement will happen only once and instantly.

   * `import` <addr>
     Send a ping to another KadNode instance to establish a connection.